JavierParada/hugo-documentation-theme/content/docs/chapter4/ETH.md

 Access to reliable, affordable, and modern energy services is fundamental to sustainable development as codified in the SDG 7.1.
 Achieving this will require substantial new investment, deployment of innovative technologies, and a wide range of interventions targeted for underserved populations.
 The success of such interventions largely depends on data and analytics availability of existing access gaps, and potential options to overcome them.

-Access to electricity is measured as having a connection or not based on survey data from LSMS such as the question below taken from the Ethiopia Socioeconomic Survey (ESS) 2018-2019:
+Indicator 7.1.1, which measures "Proportion of population with access to electricity", is calculated as a binary measure of "connected or not connected" based on survey data.
+An example of a survey question from the Ethiopia Socioeconomic Survey (ESS) 2018-2019 is provided below:

 <img src="/ETH/Question.png" alt="demo" class="img-responsive" title="Questionnaire">